gaage/setup-mac/README.md

 a .bash_profile from before, you shuld try to merge your contents into ~/.setup-mac/bash_profile.

-Open the FonBook Mac app and install the IBM Plex mono font from the download in ~/.setup-mac/plex.
+Open the FontBook Mac app and install the IBM Plex mono font from the download in ~/.setup-mac/plex.

 # First test